Skip to content

 jwt_token = Token.encode(key=settings.secret_key, algorithm="HS256", **claims)

-Decode a Token (encode)
+Decode a Token (decode)

 The same decoding functionality is also provided.